mynkpl1998/upgraded-octo-lamp/README.md

 # V2I

-V2I is an open-source simulator for autonomous driving research developed at Cyber-Physical System Lab IIIt-Delhi.
+V2I is an open-source simulator for autonomous driving research developed at Cyber-Physical Systems Lab IIIT-Delhi.
 It has been developed to address the need of a simualtor which can simulate Vehicle-To-Infrastructure communication.
 The simulator is designed primarily to learn driving and querying policies using Reinforcement Learning.

 ## Installation